jonny-gg/igroot/components/list/demo/vertical.md

 for (let i = 0; i < 23; i++) {
   listData.push({
     href: 'http://ant.design',
-    title: `ant design part ${i}`,
+    title: `iGroot part ${i}`,
     avatar: 'https://zos.alipayobjects.com/rmsportal/ODTLcjxAfvqbxHnVXCYX.png',
-    description: 'Ant Design, a design language for background applications, is refined by Ant UED Team.',
+    description: 'iGroot, a design language for background applications, is refined by Ant UED Team.',
     content: 'We supply a series of design principles, practical patterns and high quality design resources (Sketch and Axure), to help people create their product prototypes beautifully and efficiently.', });
 }